 1. The traces of the past that now remain come in all shapes and sizes.
 This Trace is concerned with what, when considering some 50 years of diary-writing by someone, is the trace for discussion, and so relatedly it considers whether a trace can be mammoth (50 years of a diary) or whether it needs to be focused and specific (an entry for one day at a time).
-This Trace is concerned with what produces ‘social change’ and whether this lies in epiphanous occurrences that act as turning points at which life and the zeitgeist judder and halt and then resume in a changed way, and how this claim might be proven.
-This Trace is concerned with the relationship between the small events of the fabric of everyday life and the major events of the public realm.
-These three interwoven things are the topic for discussion.
+This Trace is also concerned with what produces ‘social change’ and whether this lies in epiphanous occurrences that act as turning points at which life and the zeitgeist judder and halt and then resume in a changed way, and how this claim might be proven.
+In addition, this Trace is concerned with the relationship between the small events of the fabric of everyday life and the major events of the public realm.
+These three interwoven aspects constitute the topic for discussion.

-4. The Trace is all of the ME Pringle year diaries, those many volumes stretching from 1911 to the end of 1960.
+4. The Trace as it has been conceived here is composed by all of the ME Pringle year diaries, those many volumes stretching from 1911 to the end of 1960.
 That is, it was produced as an entirety, ‘the diary of ME Pringle’.
-This is not to say that it could not have stopped at any point in time, merely that once it existed, it has to be treated now as a whole, ‘his diary’.
-But, at the same time it is also important to recognise that the entry for any particular date in any specific year is also ‘the trace’, the remaining trace that is the inscription of a particular view of a particular day.
-And then there is also the fact that what composed (in a literal sense composed) ‘his diary’ changed quite markedly over time, as sketched above.
+This is not to say that it could not have stopped at any point in time, merely that, once it existed, it has to be treated as a whole, ‘his diary’.
+But, at the same time it is also important to recognise that the entry for any particular date in any specific year is also ‘the trace’, the remaining trace that is the inscription of a particular view of this particular day.
+And then there is also the fact that what was composed (in a literal sense composed) ‘his diary’ in fact changed quite markedly over time, as noted above.

-7. The ‘gloom, doom and death’ aspect appears towards the end of the diary, in the last 18 months or so that it was written, and involves Pringle recording or more precisely sparely listing disasters and miseries occurring in different parts of the world but, not surprisingly, particularly in South Africa.
+7. The ‘gloom, doom and death’ aspect appears towards the end of the diary, in the last 18 months or so that it was written, then.
+And this involves Pringle recording, or more precisely sparely listing, disasters and miseries occurring in different parts of the world but, not surprisingly, particularly in South Africa.
 There are few comments made about them, mainly these things are just listed, and the effect on the reader is of a kind of onslaught of one such thing after another after another appearing on the pages.

 8. Occasional such mentions are barely noticeable until 1958, become apparent in 1959, while many appear in the entries for 1960.
 They record black people and white in terrible or in extremis and often terminal situations – miners trapped underground, shipwrecks, fatalities on the roads over holiday periods, rapes, ghastly murders with machetes or poison, and the list goes on.
 Pringle uses conventional insensitive (but not intentionally negative) language to refer to black people and those who in South African terms were coloured, but his extreme sensitivity to their pain and suffering is no less than that he accords to those who were white.

 10. What is it that produces ‘social change’?
 Does this lie, as William Sewell’s (2005) interesting discussion has it, in epiphanous occurrences that act as turning points, with not only the zeitgeist but many aspects of life as we know it juddering, halting, then resuming but in a changed way.
-Following Sewell, Peter Alexander et al (2012, 2013) has identified the massacre of striking miners by ANC state armed police at Marikana in 2012 as a turning point of this kind, and also pointed to the massacres at Soweto in 1976 and Sharpeville in 1960 in the same terms.
+Following Sewell, Peter Alexander et al (2012, 2013) has suggested that the massacre of striking miners by ANC state armed police at Marikana in 2012 is a turning point of this kind, and in the sense linked it to the massacres at Soweto in 1976 and Sharpeville in 1960.

 11. These are plausible arguments, and certainly for many people and institutions within South Africa and also in many other countries, Sharpeville and perhaps particularly Soweto made a profound difference.
-For Alexander, the events at Marikana and the Inquiry following have had a similar effect in the here and now, including in changing the face of political protest in the country.
-But, it is worth considering that something so fundamental as social change on the large scale perhaps might better be seen with hindsight, retrospectively, rather than being an evaluation made in the moment of the unfolding flow of events in social life.
+For Alexander, the events at Marikana and the Inquiry following are described as having had a similar effect, including in changing the face of political protest in the country.
+But, it is worth considering that something so fundamental as social change on the large scale perhaps might better be investigated retrospectively, rather than being an evaluation attached to things happening in the unfolding flow of events in social life.

 12. This is one of the key arguments developed by Fernand Braudel (1980, which provides an overview of his thinking about time, transformation and change), in distinguishing between everyday occurrences and those more profound changes occurring in a mainly imperceptible way over the longue duree.
 In this connection, it might also be plausibly argued that the events and more particularly the meanings assigned to the events occurring when so many school students were massacred at Soweto have greater impact now than they did at the time because their import is much better understood.
 But how to tell either way, how to gauge ‘impact’, how to think of the relationship between then and now and understand the meanings assigned to the past vis a vis those they held at the time?
 And, the million dollar question here is, precisely what are the measures or indicators of ‘change’?